Empowers youth to become conscientious members of their community through volunteerism, social activism and self-determination.

 Youth Internship Program

-Synergy’s Youth Internship Program gives local youth an opportunity to gain hands on work experience and real life jobs skills, all well making a difference in the community.
+Synergy’s Youth Internship Program gives local youth an opportunity to gain hands on work experience and real life jobs skills, all while making a difference in the community.

-Each spring, youth ages 14 – 21 are invited to submit resumes to Synergy for the Summer Internship positions.
+Each spring, youth ages 15 – 21 are invited to submit resumes to Synergy for summer and school year Internship positions.
 Applicants are invited to take part in an authentic interview experience and then receive helpful advice on their resume and interview skills.
-Summer Interns are considered for both internal Synergy Internships and external Community Partner Internships when available.
 Synergy Youth Interns can be involved in a variety of activities, including but not limited to, assisting with summer programs, mentoring younger children and youth, assisting with events, assisting with office and administrative duties, acting as camp leaders, and more!